top of page

 • To bless the Lord.
 God is enthroned upon the praises of his people.
 (Psalm 22:3)

-• So that we can hear the healing tenderness in the voice of the Father, through the Holy Spirit
+• So that we can hear the healing tenderness in the voice of the Father, through the Holy Spirit.

 Rosh Hashanah is the Jewish New Year festival.
 It's marked by the blowing of the shofar, and begins the ten days of penitence culminating in Yom Kippur.
 It's also known as the feast of trumpets, referencing the rapture or reunion of God with his people, when the dead will rise with the rest of his bride -- those who have oil and who have prepared their wedding garments -- to meet Christ in the air for the marriage supper of the Lamb.
-God wants to alert to his grief that many Christians are not making themselves ready.
-Many do not know him in the intimate the way that a bride is to know her husband.
-Many are not tending to their bridegroom, Jesus.
-I hope that you'll see some themes emerging:

 Matthew 22, The Parable of the Wedding Feast: